 This is without a doubt a way of finding a market niche.

 He bought an old factory and turned it into a highly successful company selling his new saddles worldwide.
 And simultaneously he makes a different line of traditional leather saddles for the classic clientele.
 His quality and products are so good and established that he can well afford to bring new lines into production that will make its ways to different types of consumer.
 This is without a doubt a way of finding a market niche.
 One must either find a new idea or find a way to improve an existing product.
 Either of the two are excellent ways to succeed.
+Learning from Andy Defrancesco and other CEOs will also help you create better strategies for your business.

 Is there such thing as luck in business?
 An important musician told me that a good part of his success was due to how lucky he had been throughout his musical career.
 ‘It is down to being in the right place at the right time’.
 He is a remarkable singer and guitarist but as he often points out, ‘there are hundreds of singers who are as good if not better than me’ but these competitors are not as consistent, and are probably not working hard enough to find their own luck by working their way up.
 Luck can be an extremely important factor, but it can only come along if you have all the right factors on your side.